-I’ve been away from WordPress for over a week and, oh boy, has a lot gone on around here.
+I’ve been away from WordPress for over a week and, boy oh boy, has a lot happened around here.
 For one, I am in the midst of new temporary employment, which I promise to expound on in a later post.
 But I want to devote this post to a little something… okay, a rather big something that’s been going on here in Madison, one that has plagued the biggest and most important event in Madison’s LGBT+ community.

 I’ll cut to the chase and let you know of the outcome: There will be an OutReach Pride parade this coming Sunday afternoon, starting at the west end of State Street, circling once around Capitol Square, and ending with a rally.
 And baring anything unforeseen on my end, I will be there as Allison and marching with fellow members of our crossdressing/transgender support group.

 You may be reading that and are thinking that there was a possibility that the parade and rally wouldn’t be taking place at all.
 On the contrary, the event is not in any danger of not taking place.
 However, it will be taking place without one prominent group of participants — law enforcement.
 Had they been part of the parade, there would have been another prominent group with real disdain for law enforcement who would have boycotted the event.